HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest/wcm_rest_mng_content/wcm_rest_crud_content.md

 A content item can be updated by sending a PUT request to the following URI with an Atom entry that specifies the fields on the item that need to be changed.

 !!! note
-    The customer should always mention the Name field, if not mentioned 'name must be entered' error pop-ups.
-Valid for CF181 to CF200
+    The `name` field is required.
+If the name is not included in the script, the "name must be entered" error appears.
+This is applicable from CF181 to CF200.

 ```
 /Content/item-uuid